Manage the system using the WEKA GUI

 Timestamps in events and statistics are logged internally in UTC.
 Weka GUI displays the timestamps in local or system time.
 You can switch between the local and system time.

-Switching the display time may be required when the customer, Weka support, and the Weka system are in different time zones.
-In this situation, the customer and Weka support can switch the display to system time instead of local time so both view the identical timestamps.
+Switching the display time may be required when the customer, WEKA support, and the WEKA system are in different time zones.
+In this situation, the customer and WEKA support can switch the display to system time instead of local time so both view the identical timestamps.

 Procedure